 In the rhetoric stage, we turn more to the expression of ideas.
 Older students more naturally form their own opinions about what they are reading, but they need training in how to express these opinions in a principled, eloquent, and persuasive fashion.
 Again, without leaving behind the skills of the grammar or the logic stage, we focus on training in the five canons of rhetoric – invention, arrangement, elocution, memory, and delivery.
 Students are taught in seminar style classrooms, reading primary texts, and discussing content Socratically with their instructor, or through dialogue and debate with their peers.
 They are then given ample opportunity for composition – both in paper and essay exam form – with dedicated feedback from their instructors.

 In a college sophomore theology class, having studied Bonhoeffer’s plot to assassinate Hitler, I asked on a test, “What is your opinion of Bonhoeffer’s plan?”
 A student came up to my desk, pointed to the question, and said, “I can’t answer this.
 You haven’t told us yet.”
 St. Ambrose students are given ample opportunity to form sound opinions (that is, rooted in evidence and principles), as well as the training and experience to express them with elegance.

-In the Catholic context of St. Ambrose Academy, students are also able to pursue all truth as leading ultimately to Jesus Christ, to deepen their relationship with God, and to strengthen their commitment to serving the common good.
+In the Catholic context of St. Ambrose Academy, students are also free to pursue all truth as proceeding from and leading ultimately to Jesus Christ – to vivify their relationship with God, and to strengthen their commitment to serving the common good.